 We talk a lot about the damaging effects of the sun’s ultraviolet (UV) rays.
-And we know to protect ourselves outside with wide-brimmed hats, garments made from sun-protective- fabric, and, of course, sunscreen.
+And we know to protect ourselves outside with wide-brimmed hats, garments made from sun-protective-fabric, and sunscreen.
 But for some people with lupus, whether they’re walking through a supermarket or sitting in an office, the UV exposure from artificial light can be just as damaging and painful as too much time outside in the sun.

 That’s why Hanan Hameen-Smith covers her skin in sunscreen and cloaks herself from head to foot in clothing when she leaves her house.
-“When I go to the gym for physical therapy, I have to wear sunglasses and a hat,” says the 33-year-old dance teacher, who lives in New Haven, CT.
+“When I go to the gym for physical therapy, I have to wear sunglasses and a hat,” says the dance teacher.
 This elaborate costume often makes onlookers stare, she says.
 At home, she keeps the blinds closed and the lights dimmed.
 Turning off the lights and closing the blinds aren’t options when she teaches, so Hameen-Smith wears a hat then, too.

 Hameen-Smith has lived under these conditions since 2010, when she was diagnosed with lupus.
 The disease has triggered a photosensitivity so severe that any exposure to UV light leaves a red, itchy rash on her skin.
 “It’s changed my whole life,” she says.

 Why are people with lupus so sensitive to light?

 Exposure to UV light causes damage to everyone’s cellular DNA, explains Sabrina Newman, MD, a board-certified dermatologist.
 “UV radiation is what causes cell damage, regardless of whether it’s coming from the sun or a lamp,” she says.